 Since the N.U.R.S.E Charity was set up in the early 1980s (registered with the Charities Commission in 1991), members say they have raised more than £800,000 through fundraising events including the annual raft race on Beverley Beck, which take place next month.
-The monies raised have gone to support wards and departments across Hull and East Yorkshire Hospitals NHS Trust, purchasing equipment from potentially life-saving scanners down to fans to keep patients cool.
+The monies raised have gone to support wards and departments across Hull University Teaching Hospitals NHS Trust, purchasing equipment from potentially life-saving scanners down to fans to keep patients cool.

 Jane Tattam, Chairperson of the N.U.R.S.E Charity says: